Sudhansh6/Stock-Analysis/README.md

 RSI is the most popular leading indicator, which gives out strongest signals during the periods of sideways and non trending ranges.
 It oscillates between 1 and 100.
 ` RSI = 100 - 100/(1 + RS)`
 ` RS = Average Gain/ Average Loss`
 Average Gain and Loss are calculated over the previous 14 trading sessions.
-Look [here](https://zerodha.com/varsity/chapter/indicators-part-1/) for detailed explanation.
+Look [here](https://zerodha.com/varsity/chapter/indicators-part-1/) for a detailed explanation.
 When the RSI reading is between 30 and 0, the security is supposed to be oversold and ready for an upward correction.
 When the security reading is between 70 and 100, the security is supposed to be heavily bought and is ready for a downward correction.
 We can infer the following -
 1. If the RSI is fixed in an overbought region for a prolonged period, look for buying opportunities instead of shorting.
 The RSI stays in the overbought region for a prolonged period because of an excess positive momentum
 2. If the RSI is fixed in an oversold region for a prolonged period, look for selling opportunities rather than buying.